 Day 15 - Luang Prabang / Khuang Sy / Luang Prabang

 For early risers, we suggest you enjoy the sunrise at the crossroads in town around 06.00 when you will also see

 monks in saffron robes from Luang Prabang’s many temples walking in long silent processions searching for offerings left to them by the faithful.
 Respect them, watch them in silence and refrain from disturbing them.

 After breakfast we leave the hotel to visit the Royal Palace, which is today the National Museum, before heading off to Khuang Sy waterfall on a return journey of around 70km.
 The road is bordered by villages and rice fields.
 You’ll stop in some of these villages and have a countryside lunch at the waterfall.
 These places are frequented by locals and villagers.
 You can swim in the waterfall which scatters into many basins.
 Return to Luang Prabang and continue to visit the city.
 (B/L)

 Morning transfer to the airport for the departure flight.
 Arrive London Heathrow.
 (B)

-- 4* Hotel accommodation in city centre (or equivalent 3* when 4* unavailable);
+- 4* Hotel accommodation in city centre (or equivalent in remote regions);

 - Meals: daily breakfast at hotel and others as mentioned in itinerary;